bsurc/docs/docs/scheduling.md

 (`my_python_workflow.py`) using a variety of parameters including sample ID, threshold, number of steps, and whether or not the run is a "dry run" or not.

-All the necessary parameters for each run are collected in a csv file—one row per job:
+First, all the necessary parameters for each run are collected in a csv file—one row per job:
 ```bash title="parameters.csv"
 sampleA,0.10,128,true
 sampleB,0.20,256,false